viamrobotics/docs/docs/tutorials/control/flutter-app.md

 You do not need any hardware for this tutorial other than a computer running macOS or a 64-bit Linux operating system.

-This tutorial assumes you already have a smart machine [configured](/build/configure/) on the [Viam app](https://app.viam.com).
+This tutorial assumes you already have a machine [configured](/build/configure/) on the [Viam app](https://app.viam.com).

 ## Set up your Flutter environment

-To make this documentation as straightforward as possible, this tutorial assumes you are using [Visual Studio Code](https://code.visualstudio.com/download) (VS Code) as your development environment (IDE).
+This tutorial uses [Visual Studio Code](https://code.visualstudio.com/download) (VS Code) as the development environment (IDE), and uses the VS Code [Flutter extension](https://marketplace.visualstudio.com/items?itemName=Dart-Code.flutter) to generate necessary boilerplate code.
 It's free, works on all major platforms, and has great integrations with Flutter.
 You can use a different editor, but it will be easier to follow along using VS Code.